swag-kaust/storseismic/README.md

-# storseismic
+# StorSeismic: An approach to pre-train a neural network to store seismic data features
-StorSeismic: An approach to pre-train a neural network to store seismic data features
+Reserved repository for StorSeismic